zyronix/puppet-dokuwiki/README.md

 Data type: `String`

 The password hash of the admin user.
 To generate the hash use the mkpasswd, which is part of the whois package.
-Generate the password using the following command: 'mkpasswd -m sha-512 -s <<< YourPass'
+Generate the password using the following command: ```mkpasswd -m sha-512 -s <<< YourPass```

 Default value: $dokuwiki::params::admin_password